Putin’s Wishlist

 - He may have initiated a global trade war:

-- The recent illogical tariffs have the potential of fracturing the Western world.
-Why would countries continue to want the “reserve currency” to be the US dollar?
+- The recent unilateral and extreme (not to mention illogical) tariffs have the potential of fracturing the Western world and has raised the question of why countries would continue to want the world “reserve currency” to be the US dollar.

 - Statements questioning NATO’s value: